 - Global Days of Action on Military Spending.
 Now expanded into two weeks of actions around the world from April 5-18.
 Coincides with the annual SIPRI report on world military spending.

 - Smarter Approach to Nuclear Expenditure (SANE) Act.
-Introduced into the U.S. Congress by Senator Markey.
+(2017).
+Introduced into the U.S. Congress by Senator Markey since 2014.
 Calls for the U.S. nuclear weapons budget to be slashed in order to instead fund health, education, climate protection, renewable energy, environmental protection and job creation.
 We encourage U.S. activists to urge their congress members to support.
 Contact PNND for more information on this, and other parliamentary actions on nuclear weapons spending.

-A global report providing regular information and updates on companies involved in the production of nuclear weapons and the financial institutions investing in them.
+The only annual global report providing information on companies involved in the production of nuclear weapons and the financial institutions investing in them.
 A resource for anyone interested in divestment from nuclear weapons producers.
-Published by PAX
+Published by the No Nukes project at PAX.

 Move the Nuclear Weapons Money: A handbook for civil society and legislators: – October 2016